JujuAdams/PictureFrame/docs/3.2/GettingStarted.md

 1. Import the .yymps file
 2. Call one of the PfConfig...() functions at initialisation and edit the returned struct to set your desired values.
-3. Call PfApply() or PfCalculate() to apply the configurated struct to your game.
+3. Call PfApply() to apply the configurated struct to your game.
 4. In a Post Draw event of a persistent object, call PfPostDrawAppSurface() (or your game won't be visible!)
 5. To detect a change in window size (e.g. switching from fullscreen to windowed, rotating from window to landscape, or changing resolution), call PfWindowSizeChanged(), then PfApply() (see [PfWindowSizeChanged()](PfWindowSizeChanged) for more details)